tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 In making this I ran into a couple of J-to-P issues.
 First, the two created modules are part of the `craftinginterpreters` Java package.
 As a result, they can freely invoke each other.
 Two Python modules can't unless they explicitly import each other.
 Actually, only `Stmt.py` has to refer to the `Expr` class and one time to its subclass `Expr.Variable`.

 To make that happen, I had to insert an ugly hack.
-I generate the head of each module, including its prolog, its top class definition (`Expr` or `Stmt`) and its few needed imports, from a triple-quoted single string.
+I generate the head of each module, including its prolog, its top class definition (`Expr` or `Stmt`) and its few needed imports, from a single, triple-quoted string.
 Because they are the same, except for the master class-name.
 But thanks to `Stmt` referencing `Expr`, it needs one more `import`.
 So I have a nasty `if master_class == "Stmt"` to add that line to the common header string.

 The Java code has explicit types for all arguments; yay Java.
 Python's equivalent is the typing module, with exact analogs.
-For example where the Java code has an argument type of `List<Token> varname`, I could write `varname:List[Token]`.
-So it was a small matter to edit Nystrom's list of subclass definitions into a Python list with the same effects.
+For example where the Java code has an argument type of `List<Token> varname`, I could generate `varname:List[Token]`.
+So it was a small matter to edit Nystrom's list of subclass definitions into a Python list with the same meanings.

 With one exception.
 Java apparently allows class overloading as well as function overloading, where it picks the subclass to instantiate based on the signature of the initialization call.
 So Nystrom has two versions of the `Class` statement, one instantiated with, and one without, the superclass name.
 At least, that's what I infer from these definition lines: